-BERLIN, Germany, Bept.
+BERLIN, Germany,

+Bept.
 1, 1895.

-Not often are the Elders of the Bwiss and German mission blessed with the presence of an Apostle, or of the president of the mission; nor are they Often privileged to feel the good spirit which these men possess and whose influence is so desirable to those who are lending their time and the talents God has given them for the building up of the kingdom and the establishment of peace on earth.
+Not often are the Elders of the Swiss and German mission blessed with the presence of an Apostle, or of the president of the mission; nor are they often privileged to feel the good spirit which these men possess and whose influence is so desirable to those who are lending their time and the talents God has given them for the building up of the kingdom and the establishment of peace on earth.

-The Elders and Saintsof Berlin were The Edges and Saints of Bernin were made glad by the presence of Elder Anthon H. Lund, president of the European mission, and Elder Geo.
-C. Naegle of the Swiss and Garman mission, accompanied by his wife.
-The object of this pleasart visit was to The object of this pleasant the branch, to learn the condition of the branch, to holding meetings with them, and for the purpose of imparting such instructions as are necessary to bring about the desired results.
-The good Saints had decorated the pleasant hall at 707 Dreadener street., and previous to the Opening of the meeting the honored guests were presented with beautiful bouquets in profusion.
+The Elders and Saints of Berlin were made glad by the presence of Elder Anthon H. Lund, president of the European mission, and Elder Geo.
+C. Naegie of the Swiss and Garman mission, accompanied by his wife.
+The object of this pleasart visit was to learn the condition of the branch, to encourage Elders and members by bolding meetings with them, and for the purpose of imparting such instructions as are necessary to bring about the desired results.
+The good Sainta had decorated the pleasant hall at 707 Dreadener street, and previous to the opeuing of the meeting the honored guests were presented with beautiful bouquets in profusiob.

-At three o'cleck the hall was filled to overflowing, when Elder Ed.
-R. Frei called the assembly to order, Elders A. H. Lund, Geo.
-C. iN segle, Ed.
-R. Frei, Oscar Wilkins and A. O. Woodruff represented the Priesthoou from Zion.
+At three o'clock the hall was filled to overflowing, when Elder Ed.
+R. Frei called the assembly to order.
+Elders A. H. Lund, Geo.
+C. ¡Naegle, Ed.
+R. Frei, Oscar Wilkins and A. O. Woodruff represented the Priesthood from Zion.
 There were also present Elder C. H. Harris who is here as a student of music and Sister Sabra Naegle accompanying her husband through the mission.